 THE FIRST PROJECT – ETHIOPIA

-The Eden Projects began its work in Ethiopia in 2005, and its phase-one project at the Udo 3 Hills Project site was completed in 2014 with 15,848,000 trees planted.
+Eden Reforestation Projects began its work in Ethiopia in 2005, and its phase-one project at the Udo 3 Hills Project site was completed in 2014 with 15,848,000 trees planted.
 Villagers who cut down the forests in order to cultivate crops on the land, and produce charcoal for cooking and heating drove much of the destruction in this area.
 These destructive practices had quickly turned productive land into desert.

 The solution emerged to plant trees as a way to give local villagers jobs.
 Thousands of full and partial season workers were hired during the first decade of Eden’s existence, and the entire Udo Hills area was replanted, representing 158,480 days of work created.